Master Keyword List

 • Click on Add New Keyword.

-• Click on the white X (on red background) to close the tool, or click on Add Keyword again.
+• Click on the white X (on gray background) to close the overlay, or click on Cancel.

 Tips